CFC-Servers/cfc_mobile_spawnpoint_2/README.md

   - Return true or a string to prevent a player from creating a spawn point.
   - Returning a string will display it to the player to show why they couldn't create the spawn point.
   - `data` is a table with keys `Pos` and `Angle`, for where the spawn point will be located.
-- `shouldUnlink = CFC_SpawnPoints_ShouldUnlinkDueToSpawnPointMovement( spawnPoint, ply, prevPos, curPos )`
-  - Called per linked player when a spawnpoint is moved.
-  - Return true to unlink the given player.

 ## Shared Hooks